Jasperdek/rpg/README.md

 ## To do

-1. Figure out a way to replace markers with numbers.
-2. Figure out a way to plot markers without potentially overlapping.
+1. Figure out a way to plot markers without potentially overlapping.
    The randomise function still causes collisions when adding when plotting multiple markers in the same box.